 While trying to solve tax problems, you may have come across enrolled agents.
 Like Certified Public Accountants and tax attorneys, enrolled agents can act as your representative with the IRS.

-Like CPAs and tax attorneys an EA are entitled to practice before the IRS.
+Like CPAs and tax attorneys an EA is entitled to practice before the IRS.
 This means that EAs can represent any taxpayer, handle any tax issue, and negotiate with any IRS office at the administrative level.